 A simple Google search will show you a host of recipes.
 It’s fun to experiment with matcha because it adds a unique flavor to anything you cook, and it has health benefits.
 That being said, we recommend avoiding going crazy with matcha.
 Even though it is a super food, too much of a good thing can be dangerous.

 If you will cook with matcha, use a lower grade product.
 We recommend saving the ceremonial grade leaves for drinking.
-These are the youngest and most delicate tea leaves.
+These are the youngest and most delicate tea leaves, and also, the most costly.

 Matcha Can Improve Your Work and School Performance

-Matcha has been shown to help people perform better at work and school.
-The tea has a special mix of brain boosters that increases your brain’s ability to multitask.
+Matcha has been shown to help people perform better at work and school, which may help your overall work or school performance.
+This tea has a special mix of brain boosters that work together to increase your brain’s ability to multitask.
 It appears to increase the speed of perception and reduce the fatigue you feel when you do repetitive tasks.
-This means you will be able to focus on your Excel sheets without getting tired.
+This means you will be able to focus on daunting Excel sheets and work tasks without getting tired.

-Matcha has been shown to improve memory.
-So you won’t forget where you left your wallet or your keys.
-It improves your concentration.
-This will allow you to focus during those long and boring staff meetings.
+Matcha has been shown to improve memory, so perhaps you’ll no longer forget where you left your wallet or keys.
+It improves your overall concentration, allowing you to have a heightened focus during those long and boring staff meetings.

 Matcha Is Not the Elixir of Youth, but It Is Close

 Okinawa, Japan is home to some of the oldest people on the planet.
 Many of them say their longevity is because of their consumption of matcha tea.
-This is not surprising since matcha tea has 60 times the oxidants found in spinach.
-This helps your body fight the aging process from the inside out.
-When your body is healthy on the inside, you are better equipped to fight the aging.
-Your skin will have fewer wrinkles.
-Your hair will have a brighter luster.
-Your nails and teeth will look healthier.
+This is not surprising since matcha tea has 60 times the oxidants found in spinach and other super foods.
+This helps your body fight the aging process from the inside out and allows for it to rebuild off of healthy cells.
+When your body is healthy on the inside, you are better equipped to fight the aging and its ailments.
+Your skin will have fewer wrinkles, your hair will have a brighter luster, and your nails and teeth will be stronger.

 Why Matcha May Be a Better Option Than Coffee

-As we mentioned at the outset, large numbers of people are turning away from their daily coffee routine and are now drinking matcha.
+As we mentioned at the outset, large numbers of people are turning away from their daily coffee routine and are now trading cappuccinos for matcha teas and lattes.
 Most people don’t drink coffee for the taste.
 They do it because they need that boost of caffeine to get through their day of work or whatever other tasks they have in front of them.

-Matcha won’t give you the same caffeine boost you will get from coffee, but it will give you a higher boost than you get from normal tea.
+Matcha won’t give you the same caffeine boost as coffee, but this caffeinated green tea will give you a higher boost than you get from normal tea, all along with the additional health benefits.
 You will enjoy increased serotonin and dopamine production along with your caffeine boost.
-This means that you can go throughout the day with the vitality, readiness, and alertness you are accustomed to when you drink coffee.
-But you won’t have that undesirable tension.
+This means that you can go throughout the day with the vitality, readiness, and alertness you are accustomed to having when you drink coffee.
+But you won’t have that undesirable late-afternoon crash.

 What If You Don’t Have Time to Prepare Matcha?

-As we discussed, the beauty of matcha is its taste, health benefits, and the preparation process.
-Preparing matcha can be time consuming, and not everyone has extra time on their hands.
+The beauty of matcha tea is in its taste, health benefits, and the preparation process.
+Preparing this special green tea can be time consuming, and not everyone has extra time on their hands to grind up leaves.
 Don’t fret.
 There are still ways that you can enjoy this beverage.

 Several health food stores will sell bottled matcha that is ready to use.
 There’s no mixing required.
 Before grabbing a bottle of premixed matcha off the counter, we recommend that you take the time to thoroughly read its ingredients.
 Pay close attention to the matcha concentration levels.
-You may purchase something that is more flavor and sugar than matcha.
+You may end up purchasing something that is more flavor and sugar than matcha.

 Don’t be discouraged if at first you dislike the way matcha tastes.
 If you are a coffee drinker, think back to the very first time you sipped a hot cup of coffee.
 You probably thought it tasted disgusting, and you asked yourself how in the world is it possible that people stand in lines for hours every single day to drink this beverage.